'Dublin' statistics (migr_dub)

 9. Frequency of dissemination Top

-Although data periodicity is annual, data is updated on a continuous basis following any new incoming data transmission (first or revised data).
+Although data periodicity is annual, data are updated on a continuous basis following any new incoming data transmission (first or revised data).

 10. Accessibility and clarity Top